 Further, I want to draw your attention to the problems of uninstalling the default python package.
 So keep reading, it will definitely save your from breaking your system in future.

 How to uninstall Python3 from Ubuntu 20.04

 I always provide uninstallation steps of all software in my posts.
 But I will ask you to avoid this in the case of python.
 If you will try removing the default python shipped with ubuntu, it will break your system.

 Below mentioned is the list of dependent packages shown in the image.
 These packages will also remove with the uninstall of default Python 3.8.
 Which is shipped with Ubuntu 20.04 and it will break our system.

 $ sudo apt-get remove python3.8

-To avoid all kind of mess with your system and to perform testing like me.
-I will suggest you to install VMware workstation player in your system and install ubuntu 20.04 on it.
+To avoid all kinds of mess with your system and to perform testing like me.
+I will suggest you install VMware workstation player in your system and install ubuntu 20.04 on it.

 How to Fix or restore, if you have broken your system already while removing the default python package?

 In case you have tried removal of python using the "apt-get remove python" command and broke your system.
 Follow these steps to restore -

 - Press <Ctrl + Alt + F1> to get shell or boot from ubuntu iso image into rescue mode with networking.